PerfectlySoft/PerfectDocs/guide/logRemote.md

 ```

+## Usage

-## To log events to the log server:
+To log events to the log server:

 ``` swift
 var obj = [String: Any]()